- Who are we?

 Our dedicated teachers have truly gotten excited as they have developed these classes-- and we know your students will really benefit from these unique ways to approach a full range of subject areas in engaging and active ways.
 They’ll have a chance to explore new topics not always covered in standard high school classes-- and very often have the chance to develop a major hands-on project related to their learning.

 We hope you will let your homeschooling friends know about these summer classes-- and we also welcome students who normally attend brick and mortar schools during the school year to join in!
-Together we’re going to make this summer one to remember for more than just lost opportunities and cancelled programs-- we’re going to learn cooperatively and with shared energy and enthusiasm.
+Together we’re going to make this summer one to remember -- we’re going to learn cooperatively and with shared energy and enthusiasm.
 It’s going to be an amazing summer once again, with Summer Enrichment Online!

 We hope you find a class that will help your student have a meaningful summer ahead!

 We welcome homeschoolers from all over the US and from abroad to take part in our classes.
 You do not have to live in Pennsylvania to enroll.
 Our full-year AP Online and Honors classes, as in the past, are only available to homeschooled students – full-time public and private ‘brick and mortar’ school students, as well as Pennsylvania public cyber-charter school students, are not eligible to participate.
 We fully realize that a growing number of homeschool students may take part-time coursework at a local public or private school or college, or have oversight from a homeschool program such as Mother of Divine Grace School, Clonlara School, or a private school set up to help homeschoolers (this option is often used in California).
 If you have a question about your student's status and eligibility, please send us an email at firstname.lastname@example.org.

 NOTE: The EXCEPTION on who can participate in our courses, is that we welcome 'regular' school students to join with our homeschoolers in our special Summer Enrichment Online classes.